sgmurphy/wordpress-plugins/whatshelp-chat-button/readme.txt

 == Description ==

-The Chat button by GetButton takes website visitor directly to the messaging app such as Facebook Messenger or WhatsApp and allows them to initiate a conversation with you.
-After that, both you and your customers can follow up the conversation anytime and anywhere!
+The Chat Button by GetButton instantly connects website visitors to your preferred messaging apps like Facebook Messenger or WhatsApp, allowing them to initiate conversations with you directly.
+You can continue these conversations anytime, anywhere, ensuring seamless communication with your customers.

+Now, with the **Custom ChatGPT-Powered Sales & Support Bot**—included FREE with the basic GetButton subscription—you can supercharge your customer interactions.
+Why hire more sales or support staff when the ChatGPT bot, trained on your website's content, can handle inquiries, guide visitors, and even close sales for you?
+It’s a cost-effective, smart solution that works around the clock.

 = Why should I use Chat button?  =

 **Key Benefits**

-* Keep the conversations going even if visitors leave your website.
+* **Uninterrupted Conversations:** Keep the dialogue going even after visitors leave your website.
-* View customers’ profiles, get closer to and engage with them to increase sales.
-* Support customers anywhere, anytime, even on your mobile phone.
+* **24/7 AI-Powered Support:** Provide intelligent, round-the-clock support with the ChatGPT 4 bot trained on your website content.
+* **Cost Efficiency:** Save on hiring additional staff by leveraging the power of AI.

-= Amazing features =
+= Amazing Features =

-* **Plugs Right In:** Installs in less than 60 seconds, and can be custom configured to match your personal style.
+* **Quick Installation:** Get started in under 60 seconds with full customization options.
-* **Works everywhere:** Works on desktops, tablets and mobile devices.
+* **Cross-Device Compatibility:** Works perfectly on desktops, tablets, and mobile devices.
-* **Messaging Apps:** Supports Facebook Messenger, WhatsApp, Viber, Snapchat, Line, WeChat, Telegram.
+* **Multi-Messaging App Support:** Connect with customers on Facebook Messenger, WhatsApp, Viber, Snapchat, Line, WeChat, Telegram or even a custom contact form!
+* **ChatGPT Livechat Support:** The ChatGPT bot handles visitor inquiries, offers support, and assists in making sales based on your website’s content.
-* **Contact form:** Add a floating contact form to drive more leads and sales.
+* **Lead Generation:** Add a floating contact form to capture more leads and drive sales.
-* **One or Several Channels:** Set up the only one messaging app or add several channels.
+* **Multi-Channel Setup:** Use one messaging app or several, depending on your needs.
-* **Greeting message:** Proactive greeting message increases chats up to 10X.
+* **Proactive Engagement:** A greeting message can increase chats by up to 10X.
-* **Multilingual:** Supports multilingual sites and multisite networks.
+* **Multilingual Support:** Compatible with multilingual sites and multisite networks.
-* **Super fast and lightweight:** Buttons' SVG icons are super-lightweight and pixel-perfect at any display resolution.
+* **Lightweight & Fast:** The SVG icons are super-lightweight and pixel-perfect on any display resolution.

-= Get more chats and sales with EXCLUSIVE features: =
+= Get More Chats and Sales with EXCLUSIVE Features: =

-* Enable the Greeting Message.
-* Add up to ten buttons to the widget.
-* Choose any custom color for the button.
+* **AI-Powered Bot Assistance:** Automate customer engagement and support with the ChatGPT bot trained on your business knowledge.
+* **Activate Greeting Message** to better engage website visitors.
+* **Add Up to Ten Buttons:** Customize your widget with multiple buttons.
+* **Customizable Button Appearance:** Color, Size, Animation, Shadow, Custom Icon and much more.
-* Add your company logo to the Greeting Message.
+* **Branding:** Add your company logo to the Greeting Message.
-* Place the widget anywhere on your site, adjusting the position vertically and horizontally.
+* **Flexible Widget Placement:** Position the widget anywhere on your site.
-* Choose where to use the widget: on mobile, on desktop, or everywhere.
-* Track clicks in Google Analytics.
+* **Where to show feature:** Choose All website pages or selected ones.
+* **Google Analytics Tracking:** Monitor click-through rates with ease.

 = Support =

-GetButton offers 24x7 support, send us an email at customer-success@getbutton.io.
+GetButton offers 24×7 support.
+Send us an email at customer-success@getbutton.io for assistance.
+You can also connect with us on <a href="https://www.linkedin.com/company/getbutton/" target="_blank">LinkedIn</a>.

+Visit <a href="https://getbutton.io/" target="_blank">https://getbutton.io/</a> for more information.

 == Installation ==